sampetchey/intonationladder/README.md

       audio.play();
       }
       ```
-  3. When 'Repeat' is clicked:
-    a.
-The same audio file is sounded any number of times allowing players to listen more carefully.
-    b.
-Resounding happens immediately when 'Repeat' is clicked.
+  3. When 'Repeat' is clicked, the same audio file is sounded any number of times allowing players to listen more carefully.
+Resounding happens immediately when 'Repeat' is re-clicked.
       ```
       function replayAudio() {
       audio.currentTime = 0;